Betty Who

 Jessica Anne Newham (born 5 October 1991), known by her stage name Betty Who, is an Australian musician and singer.
 After independently releasing her debut single, "Somebody Loves You" (2012), and her debut extended play, The Movement (2013), she signed with RCA Records and later released her debut studio album, Take Me When You Go (2014).
 Her second studio album, The Valley (2017), saw the commercial success of her cover of "I Love You Always Forever", which peaked inside the top ten in Australia and reached the top of the Billboard Dance Club Songs chart in the United States.

 Who made her Broadway debut in Hadestown at the Walter Kerr Theater on 5 September 2023.
 She played the role of Persephone until 4 February 2024.

+In 2024, she is a guest star from the children's television in Yo Gabba Gabbaland and played the character of the Wind and performed the song, I am the Wind.

 Early life

 Jessica Anne Newham was born in Sydney, Australia, where she lived until her mid-teens.
 Trained since the age of four as a cellist, she moved to the United States in 2007 to attend Interlochen Center for the Arts in Michigan.

 Newham is also self-taught on piano and guitar, wrote her first songs at age 14, and began performing as a singer-songwriter two years later.
 Her stage name comes from the title of a song she composed at age 16 about unrequited love.

 After school at Ascham in Sydney and Frensham in the Southern Highlands, NSW, Newham attended Berklee College of Music in Boston.
 During her first semester, she met producer Peter Thomas who was also attending Berklee.
 Thomas suggested pairing Newham's songwriting with a more dreamy, anthemic production style.
 The two began writing new material together and developed Newham's sound over the next two years.